-A low-carbon footprint bicycle journey around the UK and New Zealand considering the relationships between mass-consumption, plastic pollution and climate change.
-Along the way I visited seventeen UK Amazon distribution centres, spent a month at sea onboard a cargo ship, and visited sites of personal significance to reflect on the parallels between environmental and personal loss.
+A low-carbon footprint journey around the UK and New Zealand considering the relationships between mass-consumption, personal identity and environmental change.
+Beginning in June 2018, I shed material possessions and set off by bicycle, taking only what I needed.
+Along the way I visited a series of Amazon distribution centres, spent a month at sea onboard a cargo ship, and visited sites of personal significance.

 A journey on board the cargo ship Kerguelen.
 I sailed from Southampton UK on 14th November arriving in Port Klang Malaysia on the 11th December 2018.
 The ship passed through the Channel, North Atlantic, Mediterranean Sea, Suez Canal, Red Sea, Gulf of Aden, Arabian Sea, Persian Gulf, Laccadive Sea, Bay of Bengal and Malacca Strait.

 A pilgrimage to sites of personal significance and areas of wilderness in and around New Zealand.
 I cycled a total of 2,607 miles from 23rd December 2018 to 30th April 2019, remembering my Mother and Father, reconnecting with family, exploring and documenting the landscape of both the North and South Island.

 Landlines – exhibition at the Royal Geographical Society in London, 4-14th September 2019.
 The installation comprised a 7ft cubed recycled cardboard shipping container with film (35 minutes); a list of everything I own handwritten in ink on brown paper inherited from my father; purchased and inherited artefacts.